-1 5.
-Enterprise Engagement: Executing lines of business review the investment plan 2 for operational/execution feasibility, strategic alignment and to challenge 3 investment needs and assumptions; 4 6.
-Develop Final Plan: Final decisions are made to arrive at a final version of the 5 investment plan and its outcomes against strategic, customer, and risk 6 considerations; 7 7.
-7. Review and Approval : The investment plan and associated outcomes are reviewe 8 and approved by VPs, the Executive Leadership Team and the Hydro One Boar 9 of Directors; and 10 8.
-Execution and Performance Monitoring: The execution of the plan is monitored to 11 ensure it is delivered as efficiently as possible.
-12 13 The Ir westment Planning process is described in greater detail in Section 2.1 of the TSP.
-14 15 6.4.
-3 CAPITAL EXPENDITURES 16 17 Table 7 below summarizes Hydro One's planned capital expenditures by category over 18 the TSP planning period along with the Progressive Productivity savings for each year 19 The 2020 capital expenditures, net of Progressive Productivity savings, represent a \$192 20 millio million (or 19%) increase over 2018 OEB-approved levels.
+- 5. Enterprise Engagement: Executing lines of business review the investment plan for operational/execution feasibility, strategic alignment and to challenge investment needs and assumptions; - 6.
+Develop Final Plan: Final decisions are made to arrive at a final version of the investment plan and its outcomes against strategic, customer, and risk considerations: - 7.
+Review and Approval: The investment plan and associated outcomes are reviewed and approved by VPs, the Executive Leadership Team and the Hydro One Board of Directors; and - 8.
+Execution and Performance Monitoring: The execution of the plan is monitored to ensure it is delivered as efficiently as possible. - The Investment Planning process is described in greater detail in Section 2.1 of the TSP.

+6.4.3 CAPITAL EXPENDITURES

+Table 7 below summarizes Hydro One's planned capital expenditures by category over the TSP planning period along with the Progressive Productivity savings for each year.
+The 2020 capital expenditures, net of Progressive Productivity savings, represent a \$192 million (or 19%) increase over 2018 OEB-approved levels.

-Filed: 2019-03-21 EB-2019-0082 Exhibit A Tab 3 Schedule 1 Page 34 of 49
+Updated: 2019-06-19 EB-2019-0082 Exhibit A Tab 3 Schedule 1 Page 35 of 50